thisyujeong/next-auth-google/README.md

-# Next-auth for Google Template
+# Next-auth for Google template

 Google login & logout template with Next-auth of Next.js